msfrq8/openIAE/IAE/communicate.md

 If the IAE Transparency Space does not contain the information you are looking for, please contact us via one of the methods below or explore IAE’s other resources.

-#### How to Contact IAE

-More information about the IAE and the systems we manage is available at GSA.gov/IAE and in our online industry collaboration community on Interact.

-You can also go to the [IAE Transparency Issues Repository](https://github.com/GSA/IAE-Transparency-Space/issues) in Github and, after signing in to Github, click on New Issue to enter specific inquiries.

 #### IAE Systems and Resources
+More information about the IAE and the systems we manage is available at [GSA.gov/IAE](https://interact.gsa.gov/group/integrated-award-environment-iae-industry-community) and in our [online industry collaboration community](http://gsa.gov/portal/content/105036) on Interact.

  - System for Award Management (SAM): Entity registration and management
  - Past Performance Information Retrieval System (PPIRS): Single source for contractor performance information